 Making Lightroom presets is surprisingly easy too.
 Just follow these steps.

-Let’s says that you use a bunch of settings every time you open a photo to edit in Lightroom.
-These could be lens profile correction, white balance adjustment, tonal adjustment using the tone curve, sharpness adjustment so on and so forth.
+Let’s say that you use a bunch of settings every time you open a photo to edit in Lightroom.
+These could be lens profile correction, white balance adjustment, reduce color to black and white, tonal adjustment using the tone curve, sharpness adjustment so on and so forth.

 You want these adjustments to be applied to a photo or a bunch of photos with just one click.
 You can create a preset and apply these settings to all your photos with a single click whenever you need them.